barretthugh/hdf-docker/h5serv/README.md

 ## See Also:

-Checkout https://github.com/HDFGroup/h5serv for information on how to use h5serv.
+See http://h5serv.readthedocs.org/en/latest/ for more information about h5serv.